 }

-Transactions pass through configurable approval workflow.
-Not simple "send and forget" — depending on vault settings transaction can require confirmation from multiple operators, Anchorage mobile app (out-of-band approval), or auto-execute if passes policy rules.
+Transactions in Anchorage go through a configurable approval workflow.
+It's not just "fire and forget" — depending on vault settings, a transaction may require confirmation from multiple operators, the Anchorage mobile app (out-of-band approval), or auto-execute if policy rules are met.
+Below is an example of creating and tracking a transaction:

 interface CreateTransactionRequest {